stefanrieken/pasta/README.md

 Selfless is a retroprogramming language, sprinkling a few Selfish novelties over an otherwise quite achaic LISP dialect.

+It runs by the _very_ modest paradigm that "everything is an integer".

+"Abstractions are there so you can't break stuff.
+This has two downsides: 1) abstractions are there; and 2) you can't break stuff."

 ## Current state
 ...is 'work in progress'.